 - To create a new tax class in Magento, tap Add New Tax Class.
 Complete the form as needed and Save.
 You can also create a new tax class.

 Second, set priority for the rule by adding a specific number (lower numbers have higher priority).
 When there are 2 taxes with the same priority, they will be added.
 For example, Tax 1 (10%) and Tax 2 (5%) have the same priority, so the Total cost = product price + total tax (15%) x product price.
 Besides, if these taxes have different priorities (Tax 1 has higher priority), they will be compounded, so the Total cost = (product price + Tax 1 x product price) + (product price + Tax 1 x product price) x Tax 2.

-Fifth, to import the tax rates you must upload your CSV file then click on the Import Tax Rates button.
+In the next step, you should import the tax rates you must upload your CSV file and then click on the Import Tax Rates button.
 One more thing is that your CSV file should include: Code, Country, State, Zip/Post Code, Rate, Range from, Range to, and a column for each store view.